housseindjirdeh/angular2-hn-mobiletoolkit/README.md

 ## Really?
 Just another Hacker News client?

 Not really.
-I wanted to build an application that would look and feel native on any device you use.
+I wanted to build an app that would look and feel native on any device you use.
 I thought that building a Hacker News client this way will be pretty cool.

 I did this by using [Angular Mobile Toolkit](https://mobile.angular.io/), the mobile integration of [Angular CLI](https://cli.angular.io/) that allows for building progressive web applications.